Kid-friendly Create Your Own Sweet Rice Cake Candies Recipe - Sticky Fingers Cooking

 roll + melt

-Have your kids roll the mixture into tablespoon-sized balls.
-As they roll, they can choose and add ingredients from the add-ins list (see above).
+Have your kids roll and squeeze the mixture into tablespoon-sized balls.
+As they roll and squeeze, they can choose and add ingredients from the add-ins list (see above).
 Parents, melt 1/2 cup of chocolate chips over low heat in a small saucepan until fully melted.
+If the candy mixture is too crumbly, add another tablespoon of sunflower seed butter until the mixture holds together.

 4.